dtoledoz0207/JavaScript-notes/docs/iterators/iterators.md

 | Second | 101 | 2 | 103 |
 | Third | 103 | 4 | 107 |
 | Fourth | 107 | 10 | 117 |

+## Iterator Documentation
+There are many additional built-in array methods, a complete list of which is on the [MDN's Array iteration methods page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods)

+The documentation for each method contains several sections:

+1. A short definition.
+2. A block with the correct syntax for using the method.
+3. A list of parameters the method accepts or requires.
+4. The return value of the function.
+5. An extended description.
+6. Examples of the method's use.
+7. Other additional information.